Loading

 What happens when you have diabetes

-• You get type 1 diabetes if your pancreas does not make enough insulin.
+• If you have Type 1 diabetes, your pancreas does not make enough insulin.

-• You get type 2 diabetes if your body cannot use the insulin it makes properly.
+• If you have Type 2 diabetes, your body cannot use the insulin it makes properly.

 Some women get another kind of diabetes while they are pregnant called gestational diabetes.